nbwoodward/uint-base64/README.md

   // Prints: "314159 -> 1cIL -> 314159"
 }
 ```

-### Limitations
- - Does not hash negative numbers
- - Cannot hash a number greater than the max 64 bit integer (9223372036854775807)

 ### The Algorithm
 This algorithm takes each 6 bits of a number (which yields a number between